-We're already seen how much a simple piece of tape can seriously lessen the amount of pain caused by your high heels—but the latest research to emerge from the shoe field is even more mind-blowing.
-According to The Wall Street Journal, a study recently out of the U.K. reveals that as many as half of all women are wearing the wrong size shoes.
-Wait, what?!
+We've already seen how much a simple piece of tape can seriously lessen the amount of pain caused by your high heels, but another piece of research to emerge from the footwear field is even more mind-blowing.
+According to The Wall Street Journal, a study out of the UK reveals that as many as half of all women are wearing the wrong shoe size.
+Wait, what?

-According to the study, conducted by the College of Podiatry and released last month, of 2,000 adults surveyed, one-third of men and nearly half of women admitted to purchasing shoes that didn't exactly fit.
-While it might not seem a huge deal at the time if a pair of heels feels a smidge too tight, improperly fitting shoes can actually have a number of negative health effects—hammertoes deforrmities, bunion growth, and consistent foot pain are a given, but poorly-fitting shoes can also contribute to things like headaches and back pain.
+According to the study conducted by the College of Podiatry, of 2000 adults surveyed, one-third of men and nearly half of women admitted to purchasing shoes that didn't exactly fit.
+While it might not seem like a huge deal whether a pair of heels feel a smidge too tight at the time of purchase, the research shows that improperly fitting shoes can actually have a number of negative health effects.
+Hammertoes, deformities, bunion growth, and consistent foot pain are givens, but poorly fitting shoes can also contribute to things like headaches and back pain.

 The solution?
 Never wear a pair of shoes you haven't confirmed properly fit.
-In theory, this means online shopping for shoes is a dangerous risk—and if they don't fit when you receive them, you should return them.
-But more important: doing a really solid measurement of your feet to determine the size you should be wearing is a must.
-Back in the day, most people got their feet professionally measured on a regular basis.
+In theory, this means shopping online for shoes is a risk, and if they don't fit when you receive them, you should return them.
+But more importantly, getting a really solid measurement of your feet to determine the size you should be wearing is a must.
+Back in the day, most people had their feet professionally measured on a regular basis.
 Nowadays, that's a rarity.
-But good news: you can do it yourself.
+But there's good news: You can do it yourself.

-Read on for 8 easy DIY steps to measure your own feet and determine their proper size!
+Read on for eight easy DIY steps for how to measure your shoe size.

 1. Take out a piece of notebook paper.
-If you don't have legit notebook paper, a normal piece of paper will do.
+If you don't have lined notebook paper, a normal piece of paper will do.

-2. Place your naked foot—or your socked foot, depending on how your most often wear shoes—onto the piece of paper.
+2. Place your naked foot—or your socked foot, depending on how you most often wear shoes—onto the piece of paper.
 We recommend sitting in a chair or crouching, not standing.
-And makre sure you are on a truly flat surface, like a part of your house with hardwood floors.
+Also make sure you are on a truly flat surface, such as a part of your house with hardwood floors.

 4. Outline your tracing with straight lines.
 Using a ruler, draw a perfectly straight line on each edge of your foot: the toes, each side, and the heel.